 - GPA: No specific minimum, but must be competitive for admission to chosen graduate program if applying for a Study grant.

 - Meet all additional eligibility requirements as outlined by their chosen host countries and award types.

 Davidson Fulbright candidates should apply through the campus application process, which begins in the spring semester before the annual application deadline.
 This process requires an on-campus interview and includes the opportunity to receive feedback to strengthen candidates’ submissions.
 Campus applications are due in late summer/early fall and the national deadline follows closely thereafter.
 Fulbright notifies applicants if they have been selected as semi-finalists beginning in December and notifies finalists on a rolling basis beginning in early spring.

 The 2020-2021 campus endorsement application process and resources are available in the Fulbright Fellowships Toolkit article (Handshake login required).
-Students and alumni interested in applying in the future are encouraged to contact Gaylena Merritt, Sr. Assistant Director for Fellowships & Scholarships, as soon as possible to discuss their candidacy.
+Students and alumni interested in applying in the future are encouraged to contact Gaylena Merritt, Senior Assistant Director for Fellowships & Scholarships, as soon as possible to discuss their candidacy.

 For more information contact the Fellowships and Scholarships Program at email@example.com or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Senior Assistant Director for Fellowships & Scholarships, through Handshake (login required).
 See the Fulbright U.S. Student Program website for details.